sst/sst/www/docs/advanced/iam-credentials.md

 Use the [`--role-arn`](../packages/sst.md#global-options) option to configure the CloudFormation service role that SST will use.
 [Read more about this option here](../packages/sst.md#global-options).

-## Additional permissions
+## Bootstrap permissions

-In addition to the permissions required to deploy your SST app, you also need permissions to deploy the resources in the CDK Bootstrap stack, and the SST Debug stack.
+In addition to the permissions required to deploy your SST app, you also need permissions to deploy the resources in the CDK Bootstrap stack.

 The CDK Bootstrap stack needs to be deployed once per AWS account, per region.
-It will be automatically deployed the first time you run `sst deploy`.
+It will be automatically deployed the first time you run `sst deploy` or `sst dev`.
 The stack contains the following AWS resources:

 - AWS::IAM::Role
 - AWS::IAM::Policy